Dave

 Panel Members

 The Diablo Canyon Decommissioning Engagement Panel (DCDEP) is comprised of representatives from the local community.
 Each member of the DCDEP serves a three-year term (following the initial staggering of terms).
-Membership will be renewed or vacancies refilled through approval by a majority of the community members of the DCDEP and PG&E consistent with the DCDEP Charter.
+Membership will be renewed or vacancies refilled through approval by a consensus of community members of the DCDEP, PG&E and the California Public Utilities Commission consistent with the DCDEP Charter.

 Dena Bellman